XinwenD/expense-tracker/README.md

 # Expense Tracker

 * This project creates an expense tracker.
 The user can see their balance, track each transaction and add/delete transactions.
-* This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+* The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-* This project is published at [Expense Tracker](https://xinwend.github.io/expense-tracker/).
+* The project is published at [Expense Tracker](https://xinwend.github.io/expense-tracker/).

 ## Intro

-This project uses React hooks `useState`, `useReducer`, `useContext` and the Context API.
+The project uses React hooks `useState`, `useReducer`, `useContext` and the Context API.

 ### Components